 The Wichita celebration of the century, Party on the Plaza: Roaring 20’s, took place Saturday, Sept.
-28 with a grand total of $173,400 raised for student financial aid.
-This total ranks in the top four out of the last 10 years in terms of the biggest amount of dollars raised during Party on the Plaza at Newman University.
+28, with a grand total of $173,400 raised for student financial aid.
+This total ranks in the top four out of the past 10 years for the biggest amount of dollars raised during the event at Newman University.

 With 398 guests in attendance, many wore their best flapper dresses, feathers and caps for a night of fantastic food, prohibition-inspired cocktails, a 360-degree photo booth, a speakeasy for private bourbon tastings, exclusive silent and live auction items and a spectacular firework finale.